Foster 21st Century Innovation through a New School of Business Building

 A $15-million lead gift, plus a $2.5-million challenge grant, from Board of Trustee member Robert V. LaPenta ’67, ’00H, has bolstered efforts to create a new home for the Iona School of Business.

-Fundraising and planning continue for this project, which envisions renovating and expanding Hagan Hall to nearly triple the current space for students and faculty, to create a world-class learning environment for innovative and ethical business leaders.
+Fundraising and planning continue for this project, which envisions renovating and expanding Hagan Hall to more than double the current space for students and faculty, to create a world-class learning environment for innovative and ethical business leaders.

 In Iona’s School of Business, future business leaders engage in both theoretical study and hands-on practice.
 Its students develop high ethical standards and an awareness of the global character of business.
 After graduation they are recruited by local and global corporations, not-for-profit organizations and government agencies in the New York metropolitan area and beyond.